Friday, 14 November 2025

 Top of St Ediths Road Kemsing

 From here I decided to walk back to where I had left the car in Orpington as it was such a lovely day for November.
-This took me back the way the bus had come to Dynes Road and after that I took a foopath to cross he railway line just souh of Otford station.
+This took me back the way the bus had come to Dynes Road and after that I took a footpath to cross he railway line just souh of Otford station.

 The means of crossing under M25 Old Polhill